How do we foster connectedness through events at University of Toronto?

 The results from our user testing helped us refine the little things that are often not considered when you create an app that serves a large institution such as University of Toronto.
 With over 90,000 students in a tri-campus setup, having an app that serves every little need is impossible.
 However, we took away from this project a lot of good insights.

 I worked on the User Research aspects of this project but also contributed to the final iteration of the User Experience.
 I really loved facilitating a lot of the User Interviews, Analyzing the Data and forming a strategy for distilling our data from Usability Testing into codes and generating themes from those codes.
-This all helped to inform the final navigation and help polish the overall User Interface of this app
+This all helped to inform the final navigation and help polish the overall User Interface of this app which I designed

 As a team, I will say we all worked together and contributed a lot of the work you see together.
 We saw the problem and the data from both a User Driven but also a Strategic viewpoint.
 It was great to be insync together!